PythonCoder8/PythonCoder8/README.md

 ### Hi there 👋😀

-Here are some things you might wanna knwo about me:
+Here are some things you might wanna know about me:

 - **I program in Python and Javascript**
 - **I'm currently learning Shell**